1. Where can I go and for how long?

-- Submit a copy of the processed LoP form to the International Activities Office, The Oaks Building.
+- Submit a copy of the processed LoP form to the Global Learning and Intercultural Support Office, AT 106.

 When you successfully complete your exchange program, the host institution sends your official transcript to SMU, and grades for courses taken outside Canada are recorded as TR and excluded from the GPA.
 A minimum passing grade of C (65%) is normally required for the courses to be accepted for transfer credit hours.
 Some departments may require higher than a passing grade for transfer credit towards major programs.